This post is accurate and up to date as of February 10th 2021 and will be continuously updated as the situation unfolds.

 Like in most of Europe and largely the rest of the world, social distancing restrictions and guidelines in Poland are changing day-to-day as the case numbers go up and down.
 For the most up to date information on current COVID-19 related regulations in Poland, please refer to the Polish government’s official website.

-As of writing, “red zone” restrictions, which currently encompasses all of Poland, include mandatory mask-wearing in all public places, the closure of restaurants and bars for dine-in services, closure of gyms, restrictions on the number of passengers on public transit, and a ban on gatherings of over 10 people.
+As of writing, “red zone” restrictions, which currently encompasses all of Poland, include mandatory mask-wearing in public places, the closure of restaurants and bars for dine-in services, closure of gyms, restrictions on the number of passengers on public transit, and a ban on gatherings of over 10 people.

 Many private institutions such as schools, restaurants, parks, malls, and sports facilities, have also enacted their own measures to ensure social distancing.
 We remind all of our Wizards of the importance of abiding by social distancing measures imposed by not only the government but also any privately controlled public space.